Chinese red eggs

-In Chinese culture, it is common to hold a red egg and ginger party at the baby's first-year birthday where the baby's name is usually announced to friends and family for the first time.
+In Chinese culture, it is common to hold a ginger and red egg party at the baby's first-year birthday where the baby's name is usually announced to friends and family for the first time.
 One might find a bowl of brightly coloured boiled chicken eggs on the guests' buffet or serving tables, or the hosts hand out the red-dyed eggs, symbolizing joy and renewed life.
 Sometimes the red eggs are also given to adult friends and family members for their birthdays.

 Origin and folklore

 Similar to Western Easter eggs, in Chinese culture eggs symbolize birth or a new start; thus, it is of paramount importance for eggs to be served to guests during an important birthday (such as the first month or first year).
 The color red symbolizes prosperity and good fortune to the Chinese.